tempslar/Templar/README.md

 Depoly the Templar source code into your web service directories (etc, /www/htdocs/demo).

-Create your project in prog directory like demo (/www/htdocs/demo/prog/demo), and create index.php in it.
+Create your project in 'prog' directory like 'demo' (etc, /www/htdocs/demo/prog/demo), and create index.php in it.

-Setup web server, set domain root to your project directory (/www/htdocs/demo/prog/demo).
+Setup web server, set domain (etc, www.templar.com) root to your project directory (/www/htdocs/demo/prog/demo).

+Setup init.php (etc, /www/htdocs/demo/init.php and /www/htdocs/demo/prog/demo/init.php) which should contain the settings for all projects and special settings for 'demo'.

+If you want to define any constant for 'demo' project, please extends Common/Config Class to project/config and put the settings in it (etc, /www/htdocs/demo/prog/demo/config/config.class.php)

+Now you can visit 'demo' using http://www.templar.com/?act=index_index. - New Router Module will come later.